protocolbuffers/protocolbuffers.github.io/content/programming-guides/enum.md

 ### Python {#python}

-After [4.22.0](https://pypi.org/project/protobuf/4.22.0/) which was released ~2023-02-16, Python is conformant.

-In 4.21.x, Python is conformant by default, but setting `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python` will cause it to be out of conformance.
+Python is conformant in versions above 4.22.0 (released 2023 Q1).

-Before 4.21.0, Python is out of conformance.
+Older versions which are no longer supported are out of conformance.
 When a `proto2` file imports an enum defined in a `proto3` file, non-conformant Python versions treat that field as a **closed** enum.

 ### Ruby {#ruby}